RainiBenaiah/alu-shell/basics/README.md

-lists hidden files beginning with .
+lists number and hidden files.